Chapter 24 : Draco and his House Elves

 “They will make you clean up blood and bury dead bodies and such.”

-Draco noticed that the elf had stopped walking behind him.
+Draco noticed the elf had stopped walking behind him.
 He turned to see him close his eyes and nod his understanding.
 It was more of a look of defeat and a sad memory that told Draco that he already had to bury the dead, most likely the three elves killed for not obeying Voldemort’s commands.

 “I’m truly sorry about the three… which is why I’m not sorry for ordering the others to leave.”